kimjisung78/MCRepair/results/markdowns/Lang_29.md

 ```

 #### III.
 Explanation
 Although the bug had correct patches in its patch space, its evaluated result was CO (Compilable).
-Because the bug has have [this problem](https://github.com/rjust/defects4j/issues/481), Defects4J must address the problem.
+Because the bug has had [this problem](https://github.com/rjust/defects4j/issues/481), Defects4J must address the problem.
 <br><br>